codepr/webcrawler-from-scratch/chapter1/crawling-rules.md

 }
 ```

-Before giving the usual check on unit tests, hoping that nothing broke, we can
+Before giving the usual check on unit tests, hoping that nothing has been
-update also **crawler\_test.go** file with some more test cases, to make sure
+broken, we can update also **crawler\_test.go** file with some more test cases,
-that our `CrawlingRules` object do his job correctly:
+to make sure that our `CrawlingRules` object do his job correctly:

 ```go
 func serverMockWithRobotsTxt() *httptest.Server {